 One of characteristic properties of enzymes is their thermolability, i. e. sensitivity of the enzyme to temperature at which a reaction takes place.
-For the majority of enzymes the temperature optimum is observed at 38-40 °C. Enzymes heated over 70 °C, as a rule, lose their properties of biological catalysts.
+The temperature optimum for the majority of enzymes is observed at 38-40 °C. Enzymes heated over 70 °C, as a rule, lose their properties of biological catalysts.

-Hydrolysis of starch under the action of saliva α -amilase occurs untill the stage of dextrines formation.
-Starch together with iodine gives blue staining.
-Dextrines, depending on their size, together with iodine give various staining: amilodextrines - violet, erythrodextrines - red-brown, maltose - yellow.
-End products of starch hydrolysis - maltose and glucose - have got free aldehyde groups and can be revealed by Trommer's reaction.
+Hydrolysis of starch under the action of salivary α -amylase occurs till the formation of dextrins.
+The presence of starch can be tested using iodine solution.
+When starch is present, the iodine changes from brown to blue-black or purple.
+Dextrins, depending on their size, can give various staining with iodine: amylodextrins - violet, erythrodextrins - red-brown, maltose - yellow.
+End products of starch hydrolysis, maltose and glucose, have free aldehyde groups and can be revealed by Trommer's reaction.